xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Scope of Global Variables

 **Global variables are Test Suite scoped**.
-If the value of any Global Variable is changed during runtime, it will not be shared among Test Suites.
-This infers that you can modify Global Variables in a particular Test Suite run without affecting the Global Variables of other Test Suites in the Test Suit Collection.
+If any Global Variable value is changed during runtime, it will not be shared among Test Suites.
+This infers that you can modify Global Variables in a particular Test Suite run without affecting the Global Variables of other Test Suites in the Test Suite Collection.

-In the following screenshot, you can find "Test Suites/New Test Suite (1)" is listed twice.
+You can find "Test Suites/New Test Suite (1)" is listed twice in the following screenshot.
 The first one uses "default," and the second one has "stagging".
 This association proves that **a Profile is Test Suite scoped**.
 Otherwise, the association can not be logically valid.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-profile-v54/test-suite-scoped.png" width=70%>

 ### Use a Global Variable

 Any test cases across a project can use global variables - for example, input data for keywords in [Manual View](/display/KD/Manual+View) (highlighted in blue) or params when [binding Data for Test Execution](/display/KD/Design+a+Test+Suite#DesignaTestSuite-VariableBinding) (highlighted in red).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-profile-v54/data-binding-global-varaiable.png" width=70%>

 ### Parameterize a Global Variable

-You can directly parameterize Global Variables in WebUI, Mobile, Windows and API Test Objects.
-To parameterize a global variable, enter the syntax `${GlobalVariable.name}` in the supported locations of each type.
+You can directly parameterize Global Variables in WebUI, Mobile, Windows, and API Test Objects.
+To parameterize a global variable, enter the syntax `${GlobalVariable.name}` in each type's supported locations.

 * [Web Test Objects](https://docs.katalon.com/katalon-studio/docs/parameterize-web-objects.html)
 * [Mobile Test Objects](https://docs.katalon.com/katalon-studio/docs/parameterize-mobile-test-object-properties.html)